Canon 1100D vs Pentax KP

 Feature comparison: Canon 1100D vs Pentax KP

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 1100D and the KP are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the KP offers a wider field of view (100%) than the one in the 1100D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the KP has a higher magnification (0.63x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Canon 1100D, the Pentax KP, and comparable cameras.

 One feature that differentiates the KP and the 1100D is in-body image stabilization (IBIS).
 The KP reduces the risk of handshake-induced blur with all attached lenses, while the 1100D has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.